staifmatej/prg-precipitation-forecast-hmm/README.md

 For a more detailed description of the methodology, results, and analysis, please refer to the [staifmatej-report.pdf](staifmatej-report.pdf) file included in this repository.

+my disclosure of using an LLM in this project [here](#llm-large-language-models-usage-declaration)

 ## Usage